 - Edit Pragmas: Control various environmental variables and state flags within the SQLite environment.

 - Execute SQL: Use this tab to execute SQL commands.

-Initially these will be quite empty as you haven’t created or opened a database yet.
+Initially, these will be pretty empty as you haven’t created or opened a database yet.

 Opening a Database

-In order to open a database file do the following:
+To open a database file, do the following:

 - Click on the “Open Database” button in the toolbar.